4neesh/DevBlog/src/posts/037_AssetClasses.md

 ![Covariance formula](../images/037_covariance.png)

 We describe cov(x,y) as the covariance between x and y.
-This is the sum of each point of x less its mean multiplied by each data point of y less its mean, all divided by the sample size less 1.
+This is the sum of each point of x less its mean, multiplied by each data point of y less its mean, all divided by the sample size less 1.
 </p>
 <p>
 The covariance of Company A and Company B is calculated below:

 ![Covariance calculation](../images/037_covarianceCal.png)

-The covariance value of -0.007509 tells us that there is a slight negative relationship between Company A and Company B. As a result, the average movement of one of the stocks would create a slight opposite movement in the other stock.
+The covariance value of -0.007509 tells us that there is a slight negative relationship between Company A and Company B. As a result, the average movement of one of the stocks would create a slight opposite movement in the other stock (if one goes up, the other goes down).
 </p>
 <p>
-The covariance tells us the portfolio would experience a lower risk profile when the assets are combined than when they are separate.
+The covariance tells us the portfolio would expect a lower risk profile when the assets are combined than when they are separate.
-A negative covariance would mean the portfolio value does not exclusively fall to the same amount that an individual asset would fall; the negative covariance in the other asset would offer a protection to some degree against the fall of one asset as it will theoretically rise in value.
+A negative covariance would mean the portfolio value does not exclusively fall to the same amount that an individual asset value would fall; the negative covariance in the other asset would offer a protection to some degree against the fall of one asset as it will theoretically rise in value.
 The relationships are implied from the historical data, however future behaviour between the assets may not always be so true.
 </p>
 <p>
-The combination of assets that have a negative covariance within the same portfolio creates <u>diversification</u>.
+The combination of differing assets within the same portfolio creates <u>diversification</u>.
 The portfolio becomes more diversified as it adds assets which have contradicting risk exposures, thus reducing the combined risk of the portfolio.
 </p>

 <br>
 <h4>Using MPT to find the optimal mix of assets</h4>
 <p>
-So far we have taken a look at a few key statistical measures from the assets to understand their risk and return profile.
-In this section, we will look at how they can be combined to create a portfolio with a single risk and return value.
+In this section, we will look at how the key statistical measures can be combined to create a portfolio with a single risk and return value.
-The portfolio can be created in many different ways by combining the assets in different weights.
+The portfolio can be created in many different ways by combining the assets with different weights.
 For example, creating a portfolio with 10% of Company A stock and 90% Company B stock.
 </p>
 <p>
 We can simulate many different portfolio combinations in Excel by changing the weights of the assets in the portfolio.